La Liga Clubs Given Permission To Expand Into Group Training - UrduPoint

 The Spanish government has announced protocol that will allow training sessions to be expanded by all clubs, even those belonging to areas that are further behind in the country's de-escalation programme.

-It means teams like Real Madrid, Barcelona and Aletico Madrid will be able to train in groups of 10, a source at La Liga told AFP, despite both Madrid and Catalonia remaining in 'phase 0' as two of Spain's worst-hit regions by coronavirus.
+It means teams like Real Madrid, Barcelona and Aletico Madrid will be able to train in groups of 10, despite both Madrid and Catalonia remaining in 'phase 0' as two of Spain's worst-hit regions by coronavirus.

+"It is a ministerial decision.
+It was very important that all teams could train in the same way," said Javier Tebas, the president of La Liga, on Sunday.

 Espanyol, Leganes, Getafe and Real Valladolid will also be given special permission to do training in larger groups.